On the geometric and Riemannian structure of the spaces of group equivariant non-expansive operators: Introduction

+Finally, the research concerning the representation of observers as operators could help us in understanding the role of conflicts and contradictions in the development of intelligence \cite{Fro09}.

-This focus on spaces of group equivariant non-expansive operators stresses the need for a study of the topological and geometrical structure of these spaces, in order to simplify their exploration and use.
-In particular, extending the mathematical framework proposed in \cite{BFGQ19}, in this paper we show how a space of group equivariant non-expansive operators can be endowed with a suitable metric that takes into account the different probability of data.
+This focus on spaces of group equivariant non-expansive operators stresses the need for a study of the topological and geometric structure of these spaces, in order to simplify their exploration and use.

+To deal with the real-world problems, it is important to extend the theory of GENEOs to the case of signals endowed with probability distributions, which is the main motivation of this paper.
+For example, the use of GENEOs in the analysis of \textcolor{black}{ noisy data requires taking probabilities into account \cite{FrGrPa23}}.
+Hence, extending the mathematical framework proposed in \cite{BFGQ19}, in this paper we show how a space of group equivariant non-expansive operators can be endowed with a suitable metric that takes into account the different probability of data.
 With reference to such a metric, we prove that when the spaces of data are compact, the space of GENEOs is compact too, so implying that it admits arbitrarily good approximations by finite sets of operators.
-Furthermore, we show that we can define a suitable Riemannian structure on finite dimensional submanifolds of the space of GENEOs and use this structure to approximate those manifolds by minimizing a cost function via gradient descent methods. {The Riemannian structure we propose is based on the comparison of the action of GENEOs on data, taking into account the probability distribution on the set of admissible signals we are considering.} At the end of the paper, we describe a computational experiment, where we use our approach to select a representative set of GENEOs from a given manifold of operators.
+Furthermore, we show that we can define a suitable Riemannian structure on finite dimensional submanifolds of the space of GENEOs and use this structure to approximate those manifolds by minimizing a cost function via gradient descent methods.
+Indeed, to find optimal GENEOs, we have to minimize cost functions.
+This task can be made easier if we can consider the gradients of functions defined on the space of GENEOs.
+This justifies the last goal of our paper (i.e., endowing the space of GENEOs with a Riemannian structure).

+{The Riemannian structure we propose is based on the comparison of the action of GENEOs on data, taking into account the probability distribution on the set of admissible signals we are considering.} At the end of the paper, we describe a computational experiment, where we use our approach to select a representative set of GENEOs from a given manifold of operators.

-{From our perspective, endowing the spaces of operators/observers acting on the data with new topological and geometrical structures is a key point in the present research concerning the mathematical aspects of machine learning.
+{From our perspective, endowing the spaces of operators/observers acting on the data with new topological and geometric structures is a key point in the present research concerning the mathematical aspects of machine learning.
 New results in this direction could allow exploiting GENEOs as components in the realization of new kinds of neural networks, taking advantage from the dimensionality reduction offered by Topological Data Analysis \cite{BFGQ19}.}

 The outline of the paper is as follows.
 In Section \ref{MS} we illustrate our mathematical setting and prove its main properties.
 In Section \ref{Experiments} we show how our framework can be used to find a good finite approximation of the considered manifold of GENEOs.
 In Section \ref{Discussion} we conclude the paper with a brief discussion.